Superpat/ancientreligions/ACR_Changelog.md

 Kemetic:

-- If reformed with Hierocratic Leadership, will use a Council of Xroj mechanic (College of Cardinals).
+- If reformed with Hierocratic Leadership, will use a Xroj Council mechanic (College of Cardinals).

 2019-06-20 v0.44.0 "Danu"
 ===========================